 And women might want to do more than just imagine the possibility and instead, fully pursue it.
 Because in spite of what we might believe, we are uniquely positioned for success.

 The makings of a fulfilling career can be found in financial services, but few women have any interest in making it work.
 Not because they lack the drive to succeed or technical abilities… far from it, but instead because of outside factors involved.
 Some of these may be true … but others are likely misconceptions.

-According to the report, Women and Financial Advising Career: Perspectives and Priorities, their survey found that few women were very familiar (13%) with the financial advising profession.
+In a 2013 survey, Women and Financial Advising Career: Perspectives and Priorities, few women were very familiar (13%) with the financial advising profession.
 This lack of awareness and of interest around a career in financial services could likely be because the industry has long been male-dominated.
 It’s meant fewer role models for women to look up to who might encourage them in this line of business.

 But in this blog post, we want to shine some light on the profession so more women can see the benefits in it.